The story of John Lennon and ‘Beatle Island’

 In 1971, John moved with Yoko to New York, her old stamping ground, and lived there until 8 December 1980, when he was murdered outside his Manhattan apartment building.
 Yet he had kept hold of Dorinish as something of a pipe dream.
 When asked in an interview with Jann Wenner for Rolling Stone magazine about plans for his and Yoko’s old age, he replied, “I hope we’re a nice old couple, living off the coast of Ireland or something like that - looking at our scrapbook of madness.”
 And just a few months before his death, he instructed a solicitor to revisit the lapsed planning permission to build on the island.

 Although Yoko spoke about Dorinish, once reminiscing, “We often discussed the idea of building a cottage there… it seemed a perfect place to get away from it all," she had no personal plans for the island.
-Four years after John’s death she sold it, giving the proceeds to an Irish orphanage.
+Four years after John’s death she sold it, giving the proceeds to a Dublin children’s hospital.
 Finally, a farmer got hold of the island to graze his sheep there.

 The idea that, had he lived, John Lennon would have moved to Dorinish is fanciful.
 He seemed to prefer the romantic notion of setting up home there to actually making it a reality.
 But it’s certainly true that he planned to retain the island, keeping Clew Bay island’s beauty and tranquillity as part of his identity and life story.
 Which makes its place in Beatles history well deserved.